forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/salesforce-graph-engine/graph-engine-recommendations.md

 The values of all three parameters, `b1`, `b2`, and `b3`, are unknown, so each conditional `if` expression causes paths to fork.
 If we assume that each helper method contains exactly one unique path, then the total number of possible paths is 8, or 1 x 2 x 2 x 2.
 That number of paths is unlikely to exceed time or memory limits.

-### Code Example: One Inefficient Entry Point, Ten Paths
+### Code Example: One Inefficient Entry Point and an Explosion of Paths

 Now let’s use the same example but assume that each helper method contains 10 unique paths.
 Then each conditional `if` expression actually creates 20 unique paths instead of just two.
 The total number of paths is then 8,000, or 1 x 20 x 20 x 20, which is an excessive number of paths.

-### Code Example with Two Efficient Entry Points, Fewer Paths
+### Code Example: Two Efficient Entry Points Reduces Paths

 Let’s refactor the code from our previous example.
 We turn the single entry point into two entry points that include fewer paths.
 Our code now looks something like this.